Science & Environmental Journalist

 My reporting has taken me around the globe—I've tracked grizzlies in Banff National Park; trekked through the Yucatan jungle to visit community forestry projects; been kettled with violent protesters in Paris during the 2015 UN Climate Summit; and sailed through Norwegian fjords 200 miles north of the Arctic Circle while covering energy issues.

-My multimedia work has appeared in National Geographic News, bioGraphic, Outside, Discover, High Country News, VICE, Hakai Magazine, Quartz, Audubon, OnEarth, The Denver Post, Arctic Deeply, and Adventure Journal, among others.
+The Denver Post, Arctic Deeply, and Adventure Journal, among others.
 I was a 2017 National Tropical Botanical Garden Environmental Journalism Fellow in Hawaii; a 2016 University of Alaska Fairbanks Arctic Journalism Fellow; and 2016 Earth Journalism Network Biodiversity Fellow in Mexico.
 I also serve on the board of directors of the Society of Environmental Journalists.

 I graduated from the University of Colorado with a master's degree in environmental journalism and graduate certificate in environmental policy.
 While my reporting often keeps me on the road, I've previously lived in and reported from Toronto, Ontario, Washington, DC, and Boulder, Colorado.